Would you like to go on this field trip?

 The Moon is Earth’s only natural satellite.
 The Moon is about one-fourth the size of Earth, 3,476 kilometers in diameter.
 Gravity on the Moon is only one-sixth as strong as it is on Earth.
 If you weigh 120 pounds on Earth, you would only weigh 20 pounds on the Moon.
 You can jump six times as high on the Moon as you can on Earth.
 The Moon makes no light of its own.
 Like every other body in the solar system, it only reflects light from the Sun.

-We all know what the Moon looks like.
+We all know what the moon looks like.
 It's always looked the same during our lifetime.
-In fact, the Moon has looked the same to every person who has looked up at it for all time.
-Even the dinosaurs, trilobites, or cyanobacteria, should they have looked up at it, would have seen more-or-less the same thing.
+In fact, the moon has looked the same to every person who has looked up at it for all time.
+Even the dinosaurs, trilobites or cyanobacteria, should they have looked up at it, would have seen more-or-less the same thing.
 This is not true of Earth.
-Natural processes continually alter Earth’s surface.
+Natural processes continually alter the Earth’s surface.
 Without these processes, would Earth's surface resemble the Moon's?
 The Moon does have more craters than it did in the long distant past, of course.

 Craters, like the one shown in this image, are found on the surface of the Moon.